 Media and Artistic Research (MA, MFA, PhD)

-Interdisciplinary graduate programs in Media, Art, and Performance are designed to fulfil the niche for highly qualified students whose practices and research extend beyond the borders of more traditional programs of study.
+Graduate Interdisciplinary Programs in Media, Art, and Performance are designed to fulfil a niche for highly qualified students whose practices and research extend beyond the borders of more traditional programs of study.

-In our media and artistic research graduate programs, traditional skills and specializations are amplified and contextualized by both a traditional fine arts perspective and a contemporary cross-disciplinary approach.
-The programs are intended for students who are motivated to pursue innovative projects in a rigorous intellectual environment that is supported by a flexible framework of coursework and an expansive network of research links to the university community.
+In our Media and Artistic Research degrees, traditional skills and specializations are amplified and contextualized by both a traditional fine arts perspective and a contemporary cross-disciplinary approach.
+The degrees are intended for students who are motivated to pursue innovative projects in a rigorous intellectual environment that is supported by a flexible framework of coursework and an expansive network of research links to the university community.
 You will be able to design, develop and implement ideas that compel questions that cross disciplinary and departmental boundaries.

 Master of Arts (MA) in Media and Artistic Research (Thesis)

-The Master of Arts program encourages students to consider innovative research questions that investigate new terrain, combining contemporary theoretical and methodological frames in the fine arts and cultural studies beyond the traditional disciplinary boundaries.
-Its purpose is to train the next generation of arts and culture leaders, including academics, policy-makers, curators, directors of arts organizations, and more.
+The Master of Arts degree encourages students to consider innovative research questions that investigate new terrain, combining contemporary theoretical and methodological frames in the fine arts and cultural studies beyond the traditional disciplinary boundaries.
+It trains and mentors the next generation of arts and culture leaders, including academics, policy-makers, curators, directors of arts organizations, gallery and museum workers and more.

 Master of Fine Arts (MFA) in Media and Artistic Research (Research and Exhibition)

-The MFA provides the training for artists and creative researchers to move directly into professional work in artistic and academic contexts.
-The art project must be an original contribution to the relevant artistic and interdisciplinary fields.
-The art project and critical engagement paper must demonstrate careful research design and well-articulated methods and methodologies appropriate to the disciplines involved, and to the interdisciplinary approach taken, and show skills and techniques at an advanced level appropriate to the subjects.
-The MFA can lead to a professional artist’s practice, work in galleries and museums, arts and culture organizations, government policy work in the arts, and more.
+The MFA degrees provides training and mentorship for artists and creative researchers to move directly into professional work in artistic and academic contexts.
+The art project produced makes an original contribution to the relevant artistic and interdisciplinary fields.
+The art project and critical engagement paper together demonstrate careful research design and well-articulated methods and methodologies appropriate to the disciplines involved, and to the interdisciplinary approach taken, and show skills and techniques at an advanced level appropriate to the subjects.
+The MFA can lead to a professional artist’s practice, work in galleries and museums, leading roles in arts and culture organizations, government policy work in the arts, and more.

 Doctor of Philosophy (PhD) in Media and Artistic Research – Path A (Thesis)

-Students entering this program must have demonstrated proficiency in a broad field of learning, and the ability to initiate and evaluate work in the corresponding field.
-In addition, they must show their ability to work independently in the chosen field to make an original significant contribution to the advancement of knowledge.
+Students entering this degree will have proficiency in a broad field of learning, and the ability to work independently to evaluate and bring new insights to that field.
+The thesis produced (150-300 pages) will make an original significant contribution to the advancement of knowledge.

 Doctor of Philosophy (PhD) in Media and Artistic Research – Path B (Research-Creation Project)

-This program involves artistic research (such as visual art, film, performance, sound, and media) based in an advanced art practice and supported by course work on contemporary perspectives in arts and culture.
+This degree involves the production of artistic research (in areas such as visual art, film, creative technologies, performance, sound, and media) supported by course work based in a variety of contemporary theorectical and methodological prespectives in the fine arts.

 Doctor of Philosophy (PhD) in Media and Artistic Research – Path C (Hybrid Research-Creation/Thesis Project)

-Each of the PhD programs include a capstone opportunity to present doctoral research to the faculty and campus through the Doctoral Research Showcase, in partnership with the Humanities Research Institute.
+All of the PhD degrees include a capstone opportunity for each student to present their research to the MAP faculty, students and campus through the Doctoral Research Showcase, in partnership with the Humanities Research Institute.

-The interdisciplinary PhD programs are among the few doctoral degrees in Canada focusing on media and artistic research.
+The interdisciplinary PhD programs in MAP are among the few doctoral degrees in Canada focusing on media and artistic research.

 Media and Artistic Research Meet Your Faculty